Paja123/HCISIMS/README.md

 Accommodation and Tour Organizing Desktop App

-This desktop application, developed using C# and .NET framework, is designed to organize accommodations and tours, with a user-friendly interface tailored for elderly users with weakened eyesight.
+This desktop application, developed using C# and .NET framework, is designed to organize accommodations and tours.
 This README provides an overview of the project, including its features, installation instructions, and other relevant information.
 Overview

 The Accommodation and Tour Organizing Desktop App is a comprehensive solution for managing accommodations and organizing tours.
 It features a user-friendly interface designed with usability in mind, especially for elderly users with weakened eyesight.
 The application aims to provide intuitive interactions and easy navigation for individuals with limited computer literacy.